 To serve as a representative of the Department’s views and policies to the College of Liberal Arts and the University and to disseminate to members of the Department all information of importance.

-To serve as Chair of the Department Advisory Council.
+To serve as Chair of the Department External Advisory Council.

 Purpose of the External Advisory Council